vivamoto/usp-hpc/docs/source/slurm.rst

 ..  youtube:: U42qlYkzP9k

 Here's a list of some commonly used user commands.
-See Slurm `man pages <https://slurm.schedmd.com/man_index.html>`_ for a complete list of commands or download the  `command summary <https://slurm.schedmd.com/pdfs/summary.pdf>`_ PDF.
-Note that all Slurm commands start with **s**.
+See Slurm `man pages <https://slurm.schedmd.com/man_index.html>`_ for a complete list of commands or download the  :download:`command summary PDF<_static/summary.pdf>`.
+Note that all Slurm commands start with **'s'**.

 **sbatch** is used to submit a job script for later execution.
 The script will typically contain one or more srun commands to launch parallel tasks.